ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter35.md

 “Nothing for the moment,” replied Jīn Líng.
 “I’ll wait.
 There’s no rush.”

-Indeed, it would be inappropriate to ask how the authorities had handled Wěishàn Village’s matter to chief instructor Zhāng straight away.
+Indeed, it would be inappropriate to ask how the authorities had handled the Wěishàn Village’s matter to chief instructor Zhāng straight away.
 They needed to find a suitable time to bring the topic to the table.

 Wèi WúXiàn was happy about it; however, he could not help but feel a little bit disappointed for the wait.

 “A-Líng, you’ve become more coolheaded,” said Wèi WúXiàn.
 “You’ve even come to discuss it with me.
 Young Zōng-zhǔ, you have grown up.”

-Surely enough, Jīn Líng had become more mature, clever and decisive.
-He had also gained insight into worldly affairs and experience in social relationships.
+Jīn Líng had undoubtedly become more mature, clever and decisive.
+He had also gained insight into worldly affairs as well as experience in social relationships.

-This was a good thing for Jīn Líng to become an adult, since he was the leader of the LánlíngJīn sect.
+This was a good thing for Jīn Líng to become an adult, since he was the sect leader of the LánlíngJīn.

-Wèi WúXiàn was happy for Jīn Líng; however, for now, his desire was to see him stay a kid for a little while, because they had not spent a lot of time together.
+Wèi WúXiàn was happy for Jīn Líng; however, for now, he desired to see him stay a kid for a little while, because they had not spent a lot of time together.

 He wanted to catch up on years he had missed when Jīn Líng was still a child; he wanted to spoil him for a while.